-According to the UK Office for National Statistics (ONS), in June 2010, the population of the United Kingdom was estimated at 62.3 million, up by 470,000 on the previous year.
-This is the highest annual growth rate since 1962.
+According to the UK Office for National Statistics (ONS), in July 2012, the population of the United Kingdom was estimated at 63.0 million, up by 700,000 since June 2010.

-According to the latest data available, the South East of England is home to some 8.5 million residents in 2010, followed by London, which has 7.8 million people.
+According to the latest data available, the South East of England is home to some 8.6 million residents (13.7 percent of the population) in 2011, followed by London, which has 8.2 million people (13 percent of the population).
 Over a quarter of the UK population lives in London and in the South East of the country.
 These two regions together cover less than a tenth of the UK's land area.
-The North West had the third largest population with 6.9 million residents.
+The North West had the third largest population with 7.0 million residents (11.2 percent of the population).